 The sun was starting to sink as I drove up the winding driveway of “Gallanani” near the attractive, rural town of Esk.
 Flocks of white cockatoos scattered the sky and the tidy, classic homestead on the top of the hill was a welcome sight.
 Within minutes Mrs Drynan, a small, neat older woman, was telling me how her father used to compete in trotting events at the Ekka in the early 1910s, and how her great uncles used to win ribbons for their renowned Jersey Cattle.
 “I actually led one of the stud Jerseys in a Grand Parade when I was only 13 years of age”, she says in her matter of fact tone.
 Clearly, agricultural shows run strong in her blood.

-As the sun set further Mrs Drynan continued to share with me stories of her family and the shows.
+Mrs Drynan and family memories[/caption] As the sun set further Mrs Drynan continued to share with me stories of her family and the shows.
 She showed me photos of winning cows and grandchildren on ponies.
 I wanted to stay and hear more.
 We took some photos and before I knew it, an hour and a half had passed and I was saying goodbye.
 I had a bellyful of scones and some sound advice on the best day to attend the Ekka.
 Between you and me, it’s Friday 11th August.
 Straight from the President herself.

 Author: Cat Cookson

-Images: Taken at the Drynan Residence
+Images: Author, taken at the Drynan Residence